sylsau/C-Coding-Guidelines/README.md

 ### Formatting your code using *sindent*

-*sindent*, my own taste of GNU indent, format your code according to the Linux kernel coding style (`-linux`) plus the one option it's missing (`-psl`), which allows for easier `grep`-ing of function definitions.
+*sindent*, my own taste of GNU *indent*, format your code according to the Linux kernel coding style (`-linux`) plus the one option it's missing (`-psl`), which allows for easier `grep`-ing of function definitions.